-The City of Stanwood, Iowa (the City, Owner, or Stanwood) is requesting a qualified contractor to furnish of all labor, materials, tools, equipment, and incidentals required for the for the demolition, clean-up, and disposal of two vacant conjoined two-story structures with a combined size of approximately 5,900 square feet.
+The City of Stanwood, Iowa (the City, Owner, or Stanwood) is requesting a qualified contractor to furnish all labor, materials, tools, equipment, and incidentals required for the demolition, cleanup, and disposal of two vacant conjoined two-story structures with a combined size of approximately 5,900 square feet.
 The structures were historically used as a commercial shop and residential apartments.
 The structures are primarily constructed with brick/block and wood.
 The structures are asbestos containing and demolition debris shall be handled and disposed as asbestos containing/contaminated waste.
 As discussed below, site conditions do not allow for prior abatement of asbestos containing materials prior to demolition.
 The selected contractor shall provide a pad-ready site for future redevelopment (the Project).

 The project site is located at 211 and 213 East Broadway Street, Stanwood, Cedar County, Iowa (Cedar County parcels 0460-02-24-308-007-0 and 0460-02-24-308-008-0) (the Site).
-As shown in Appendix A, the Site is further described as Part of Lots 12 and 13 in Block 1 of the original town of Stanwood, Cedar County, Iowa, more particularly described as follows:
+As shown in Appendix A, the Site is further described as Part of Lots 12 and 13 in Block 1 of the original town of Stanwood, Cedar County, Iowa.